bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 * I used 50 latent dimensions to match [1].

 **Bitsback Algorithm**: The bitsback algorithm is conceptually pretty simple but requires you to be a bit careful in a few areas.
-Here are some of the notable point:
+Here are some of the notable points:

-* Since the quantization was always using equi-probable bins for a standard normal distribution, it made sense to cache the ranges for speeding it up.
+* Since the quantization was always using equi-probable bins from a standard normal distribution, it made sense to cache the ranges for speeding it up.
 * Quantizing the continuous values of the latent variable distributions was pain.
 For the case of quantizing a standard normal distribution, it was easy because, by construction, each bin is equi-probable.
 So the distribution is just uniform across however many buckets we're using (16-bits in my experiments to match the paper).
-* However, if you're trying to quantize a non-standard :math:`\bf z` normal distributions using equi-probable bins from a *standard* normal distribution, you have to be a bit more careful:
+* However, if you're trying to quantize a non-standard :math:`\bf z` normal distributions using equi-probable bins from a *standard* normal distribution (e.g. when we're trying to sample the pseudo-random :math:`\bf z` value), you have to be a bit more careful:

-  1. I sampled **2^n** (n=14 in my case) equi-probable values per variable from the original :math:`\bf z` distributions using the inverse CDF function from SciPy.
+  1. I sampled **2^n** (n=14 in my case) equi-probable-spaced values per variable from the original :math:`\bf z` distributions using the inverse CDF function from SciPy.
   2. From those sampled values, I made a frequency histogram where the buckets correspond to a *standard* normal distribution equi-probable buckets.
-This represents the quantized distribution, and I coded the ANS algorithm to directly use a frequency histogram, which internally is converted to a frequency-CDF.
+This is essentially the probability distribution in frequency form.
+  3. This histogram served as the probability distribution used by ANS to decode the required values.
+And because of the way ANS algorithm works, it uses frequency distribution so I could just pass it directly to the compressor.

   I'm not sure if there's a better way to do it but it seemed work well enough.
-  You can increase the number of samples to get a more accurate frequency distribution but it slows down the algorithm as you might expect.
+  You can increase the number of samples in Step 1 to get a more accurate frequency distribution but it slows down the algorithm as you might expect.
 * Encoding/decoding the :math:`x` pixel values was much easier because they are already discretized as 256 pixel values.
 It's still a bit slow though since I just loop through each pixel value and encode it sequentially.
 * The only tricky part for the pixel values was that I had to translate the probability distribution (real numbers) over discrete pixels into a frequency distribution (integers).
+  That is for each pixel, we have discrete distribution over the 256 values but each value has a real number that represents its probability.
+So we need to convert it to a frequency distribution in order to pass it to ANS.
-  The sum of the frequency distribution also needs to sum to :math:`2^(\text{ANS quant bits})`.
+* The sum of the frequency distribution also needs to sum to :math:`2^{\text{ANS quant bits}}`.
   Additionally, I wanted to ensure that no bin had zero probability, or else if you try to encode it, ANS gets super confused.
-To pull this off, I just multiplied each bin's probability by :math:`2^(\text{ANS quant bits})`, added one to each bin, then calculate any excess I have beyond :math:`2^(\text{ANS quant bits})` and shave it off the largest frequency bin.
+To pull this off, I just multiplied each bin's probability by :math:`2^{\text{ANS quant bits}}`, added one to each bin, then calculate any excess I have beyond :math:`2^{\text{ANS quant bits}}` and shave it off the largest frequency bin.
 This is obviously not an optimal way to do it.
 I do wonder if that's why I got results that were worse than the paper, but I didn't spend too much time checking.
 * Again, I had to be careful not to implicitly convert some of the integer values to floats.